prefix-dev/pixi-build-backends/docs/key_concepts/compilers.md

 If you are cross-compiling the target platform will be the platform you are compiling for.
 Otherwise, it the target platform is your current platform.

-Using the conda-forge infrastructure, this will result in the following packages to be selected by default.
+If your target platform is `amd64`, this will result in the following packages to be selected by default.

 | Compiler | Linux | macOS | Windows |
 |----------|-------|--------|---------|